UPDATED: 11 Things To Knit While Watching Poldark

 It can get chilly in Cornwall, so protect your fella's hands with this stylish pair.
 Find out more on Ravelry.

 If it wasn't for his horse, how could Ross Poldark gallop along the cliff tops to dramatic music?
 This sign would be useful for fellow travellers on the road.
 Visit Ravelry to download the pattern for free.

 The humble Cornish pasty would have been lunch for many hardworking miners.
 This knitted version looks amazing – but we wouldn't suggest taking a bite!
 Click to find this and more knitted food patterns.

-This hat and beard combo could be useful for any smuggling that Poldark may (or may not) get caught up in.
-Find out more about the free pattern here.
+This hat and beard combo could be useful for any illicit activities Poldark may (or may not) get caught up in.
+Find out more about this brilliant hat and beard pattern.

 Cornwall isn't just known for its mining, there's a long fishing heritage too, and that means traditional-style ganseys.
 Ooh, we love a textured stitch, we do.
-Find out more here.
+Learn more in Mary Wright's fascinating book.

 Knit news worth sharing!